Leadership Skills: Definitions and Examples

 Effective decisiveness requires research, evaluation, problem-solving and goal-setting, often with a quick turnaround.
 Decision-makers should be able to pull from their own experience with similar tasks, evaluate what might work best, make the decision and be confident in taking the responsibility for the result.
 Key skills related to being a strong leader through decisiveness include:

 Integrity is often seen as just truthfulness or honesty but in many cases, it also means having and standing by a set of strong values.
 Integrity in the workplace often means being able to make ethical choices and helping the company maintain a positive image.
 All businesses seek to hire workers who have a strong sense of integrity.

-Having integrity as a leader, not only encourages the most truthful and fair practice and outcome, but also, sends a strong and positive example to your team.
+Having integrity as a leader not only encourages the most truthful and fair outcome but also sets a positive example for your team.
 A leader with integrity also shows the following skills:

 Read more: Integrity: Definition and Examples

 Leadership requires the ability to build and maintain a strong and collaborative team of individuals working toward the same goal.
 Team building requires other leadership strengths, like effective communication skills and conflict resolution.
 Relationship building is potentially one of the most important skills in a leadership role as it makes the communication of tasks, responsibilities and goals more effective.
 Once you understand each other, you will benefit by being able to assess strengths, delegate tasks and complete your goals more seamlessly.
 A successful leader who is adept at relationship building will also have the following skills:

 Good leaders are skilled at problem-solving issues that arise on the job.
 Effective problem solving often requires staying calm and identifying a step-by-step solution.
 Problem-solving skills can help leaders make quick decisions, resolve obstacles with their team and external teams alike, and ensure projects are completed on time, according to the specifications.
 Leaders who are effective problem-solvers also have the following skills: